 - Hernia repair

 - Cherry eye repair

 - Select fracture repair

-We also work closely with the Michigan State University College of Veterinary Medicine, Michigan Veterinary Specialists, Mid-Michigan Veterinary Surgical Referral Center, and The Animal Ophthalmology Center for any surgeries that cannot be performed in-house.
+We also work closely with the Michigan State University College of Veterinary Medicine, Animal Surgical Center of Michigan, Michigan Veterinary Specialists, Mid-Michigan Veterinary Surgical Referral Center, and The Animal Ophthalmology Center for any surgeries that cannot be performed in-house.